juxor/afaq/markdown/secI6.md

 her] by the moral sense and distinct interests of his [or her] neighbours."_
-This system of _"usufruct"_ would also apply to the _"instruments of production -- land included"_, being _"free to all workers, or groups of workers"_ for _"as long as long and capital are unappropriated, the workers are free, and that, when these have a master, the workers also are slaves."_
+This system of _"usufruct"_ would also apply to the _"instruments of production -- land included"_, being _"free to all workers, or groups of workers"_ for _"as long as land and capital are unappropriated, the workers are free, and that, when these have a master, the workers also are slaves."_
 [**Anarchist Essays**, p.
 24 and p.
 21] This is because, as with all forms of anarchism, communist-anarchism bases itself on the distinction between